 Curriculum, Learning and Recources for parents

 To ensure a whole school cohesion to curriculum learning, teachers work closely together to ensure progression and skills in all subject areas.
-CLICK HERE to read our curriculum statement for 2019.
+CLICK HERE to read our curriculum statement

 Current topics at Welton:

 Please see class blogs on the homepage to view up to date topic information for each year group.
+We are also making use of Google Classroom as part of our online curriculum provision.

 RE: We follow the agreed syllabus for BANES schools 'Awareness, Mystery and Value' Click here.